megawac/qwebirc-enhancements/README.md

     	-redid url parser to be easier to add patterns
         -reduced network bandwidth load
     -various new ui features and fixes
+        -ie detachable windows and resizable components
 	-fixed tab overflow not showing
     	-better scrolling implementation
         -code quality improvements (more dry and intuitive and less hacky)
     -join-flood detection
-    -Rewrote options using mv* style
+    -Rewrote options and windows using mv* style
 -rewrote irc colouriser and moved to theme
 -rewrote urlifier and moved to theme + module
+-moved modifiable css to a precompiled handlebars template
+-fix some memory leaks

 TODOs:
--fix split panes
 -add options for:
     -notifying on selected text/regex
         -configure notification type per option
         -store commands between sessions
         -configure hotkeys
         -write tab styles for options page and maybe rewrite the tabifier for all windows
--create hotkey handlers using keyboard interface
+-create hotkey handlers using keyboard interface and make configurable
 -move the embedded wizard to a seperate module (to be imported like privacy pol etc)
--finish decoupling client from ui
+-finish decoupling client from ui (90% there)
 -write socket connection class for when available - needs server coded as well.
--fixes for all my blunders
--get rid of compile.py + dependencies
--Move broadcast to #brouhaha to the ui so each line only needs to be processed once.
+-Process lines for brouhaha and the proper window once

 KNOWN BUGS:
 -Opera ui is bugged due to https://github.com/mootools/mootools-core/issues/2325
--Split panes are buggy (disabled currently)
 -urls arent being matched if they are coloured eg \x03www.google.ca\x03
     -move prefix patterns to seperate function and take regex class [\x03-\x15] or something
 -Notices are sent to the wrong window (always to status window...)

 End Goals (some day...):
 -make client portable enough (maybe with mootools and jquery amd versions) to be enabled as an overlay
--make client ui easily extensible by just configuring some MV* view
+-make client ui easily extensible by just simple MV* view configuration

 DEMO:
 To run the demo: